quadrimegistus/predetermination/README.md

 # End Result

 Complete Search for perfect match.
-Receive one, or multiple, sequenced outputs of six numbers that will be foreknowledge of the forthcoming jackpot drawing for either lottery.
+Receive one, or multiple, sequenced outputs of six numbers that will be foreknowledge of the forthcoming jackpot drawing for the next chronological lottery.
 Purchase tickets covering scope of output data.
 Repeat 5x a week.

 # Manifesting the Future